rastating/joomlavs/README.md

 ## How to install
 JoomlaVS has so far only been tested on Debian, but the installation process should be similar across most operating systems.

-1. Ensure Ruby is installed on your system
+1. Ensure Ruby [2.1 or above] is installed on your system
 2. Clone the source code using ```git clone https://github.com/rastating/joomlavs.git```
 3. Install bundler and required gems using ```sudo gem install bundler && bundle install```